 - Rats are very careful, making them very hard to spot around your home apart from the destructive mess they leave.
 They will avoid new things unless they have had enough time to get used to them.
 That is why you need to place unset traps in their paths before putting set traps where they frequent.

 - Mice are very curious, and in case you have them in your house, you will bump into them more times than noticing the signs they leave behind.
+Also, mice have a higher reproduction rate compare to rats.
+But how fast do mice reproduce?
+One female mouse can provide between 5-10 litters every year.
 Therefore, you will do things a little bit differently when setting up traps for mice.
 Put the set traps right in the path of the mice, and according to professionals, if you haven’t trapped anything in the first few days, then the trap might be in the wrong place, to begin with.

 Signs of rats in your house